vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 ```

 ## Where am I?
-This section is a postscript of the journey for the last couple of days.
+This section is a postscript of my journey for the last couple of days
-It has been a way wilder experience than working with `meson`.
-There were
+in trying to build my `ad-hoc` project.
+It was not as easy as it was
-times when I almost was ready to eat my words and get back to the trodden
+with `meson`!.
+There were times when I almost was ready to eat my words
-path of comfort that `cmake` provides; or hear myself saying that I could
+and get back to the trodden path of comfort that `cmake` provides; or
-salvage this quest by settling with *meson*, and claim to have found
+hear myself saying that I could salvage this quest by settling with
-something better than *cmake*.
+*meson*, and claim to have found something better than *cmake*.

 Most answers to the question, "Is there a better way," often have this
 struggle built in.
 You have to climb the hill without knowing if you